PythonCharmers/python-future/docs/str_object.rst

     TypeError: argument can't be <type 'str'>

-Various other operations that mix strings and bytes or other types are permitted on Py2 with the :class:`future.builtins.str` class even though they are illegal with Python 3.
+Various other operations that mix strings and bytes or other types are permitted on Py2 with the :class:`newstr` class even though they are illegal with Python 3.
 For example::

     >>> s2 = b'/' + str('ABCD')